+Released for Construction Plans.
+Design Documents that have been thoroughly checked, reviewed and sealed in accordance with the Scope of Services, prepared per the Scope of Services which adequately describe the construction work required.

 Right-of-Way.
 A general term denoting land, property, or interest therein, usually in a strip, acquired for or devoted to a highway.

 Road.
-A general term denoting a public way for purposes of vehicular travel, including the entire area within the Right-of-Way, as defined in .
+A general term denoting a public way for purposes of vehicular travel, including the entire area within the Right-of-Way, as defined in the ORC.

 Roadbed.
 The graded portion of a highway within top and side slopes, prepared as a foundation for the pavement structure and shoulder.